manyfold3d/manyfold/README.md

 You can run the linter with `bundle exec rubocop`.

 We also have linters for ERB and Typescript files.
-You can run these with: `bundle exec erblint --lint-all` and `yarn run lint:ts` respectively.
+You can run these with: `bundle exec erb_lint --lint-all` and `yarn run lint:ts` respectively.

 Code linting is automatically performed by our GitHub Actions test runners, but if you set up [Husky](https://typicode.github.io/husky/get-started.html), it will also execute as a pre-commit hook.